 Earlier this month, Caltech Ph.D.
-Grad Student, Jacob Reher, gave us, AMP (Aerospace Mentorship Program) students, a fantastic tour of the Caltech Advanced Mechanical Bipedal Experimental Robotics LAB also known as the AMBER LAB.
+Grad Student, Jacob Reher, gave us, Base 11 AMP (Aerospace Mentorship Program) students, a fantastic tour of the Caltech Advanced Mechanical Bipedal Experimental Robotics LAB also known as the AMBER LAB.
 Jacob showed us the semi-autonomous experimental robot Cassie (see photo below), prosthetic/exoskeleton designs and nonlinear and hybrid systems.
-Photo of Cassie and […]Read More Caltech AMBER Lab Tour.
+Photo of […]Read More Caltech AMBER Lab Tour.

-Today, was another beautiful day at Caltech AMP (Aerospace Mentorship Program) with the Base 11 group.
+Today, was another beautiful day at the Base 11 Caltech AMP (Aerospace Mentorship Program).
 The impressive Caltech Ph.D.
-Candidate, Joel Lawson, educated all of us about algorithms/coding using Anaconda in the wonderful Kármán Conference Room (dedicated to Theodore von Kármán).We also took another lab tour with Caltech Graduate, Morgan Hooper, as well as […]Read More Caltech Coding Experience
+Candidate, Joel Lawson, educated all of us about algorithms/coding using Anaconda in the wonderful Kármán Conference Room (dedicated to Theodore von Kármán).We also took another lab tour with Caltech Graduate, Morgan Hooper, as well as listened to […]Read More Caltech Coding Experience

 Nikola Tesla, invented so many complex innovations that we still don’t completely understand all of them today.
 Some of his inventions, could not work because the materials used or available to him at that time, were too heavy.
 Unfortunately, Nikola Tesla didn’t live in the age of advanced lightweight, self-healing materials, such as the “extremely promising” […]Read More Shape-Shifting Liquid Metal…T-1000?